 Veterans and current Reserve or National Guard members may be eligible to receive benefits from the Veterans Administration (VA) and the Wisconsin Department of Veteran Affairs.
 Disabled veterans may be eligible to enroll under a special vocational rehabilitation program administered by the VA.

-For more information on benefits for veterans at UW-Superior visit the Veterans FAQ Page.
+For more information on benefits for veterans at UW-Superior visit the Veterans Services page.